Development cash to be diverted to war on virus : The Standard

 Development cash to be diverted to war on coronavirus

-For More of This and Other Stories, Grab Your Copy of the Standard Newspaper.Sources at the Treasury told The Standard the planned freeze will also affect travel allowances as the Government races against time to raise resources needed to combat the malady.
+BISHOPS: We fear corona like the devil - The NairobianSources at the Treasury told The Standard the planned freeze will also affect travel allowances as the Government races against time to raise resources needed to combat the malady.
 Billions of shillings that had been earmarked for projects, including roads and dams, will now be channeled towards battling coronavirus if the proposal goes through.

 Are you suspecting that you have coronavirus?
 Before you rush to the hospital, do this quick easy self-assessment test. #StayHome #WashYourHands HERE.